Learn about our API and how to sync and transform design tokens in your design system.

 Select "Basic Auth" as auth system.
 Use your Azure DevOps email and a new Azure DevOps personal access token with Full Access or Code -> Read permissions.

-Depending on your choice, you can use your master key
+Depending on your choice, you can use your master key or an access key. on JSONBin.

 They will be released in future updates.
 However, if you have urgent needs for Specify to be compatible with one of them, .